theRAPTLab/gsgo/docs/00-open-issues.md

 ## 3. Cancellable Promises

 This is something we need for our URSYS MESSAGING across the network.
-There is no formal rejection status.
+There is no formal rejection mechanism currently, nor is there a cancellable Promise standard yet in place as of this writing (May 14, 2020).

-## Add Module Resolver to Webpack Config in NextJS to fix the Lerna ESLint issue
+## 4. Fix the Lerna Hoisting + ESLint Issue

+There is a [plugin](https://www.npmjs.com/package/eslint-import-resolver-lerna) that is supposed to fix that issue.
+Then we can use lerna hoisting again and make bootstrap much faster.